collective/volto-hydra/README.md

 Additionally your frontend can
 - determine which types of text format (node) appear on the quanta toolbar when editing rich text, including adding custom formats ([TODO](https://github.com/collective/volto-hydra/issues/109))
 - add a callback of ```onBlockFieldChange``` to rerender just the editable fields more quickly while editing (TODO)
-- specify parts of the text that aren't editable by the user which could be needed for some usecases where style includes text that needs to appear.
+- specify parts of the text that aren't editable by the user which could be needed for some use-cases where style includes text that needs to appear.
 (TODO)

 #### Visual media uploading ([TODO](https://github.com/collective/volto-hydra/issues/36))